Ravenbrook/jill/readme.txt

 table.concat was provided in release 0.8.0 but no test invoked this case.

 Ravenbrook job001514.
-It is not clear Intuwave use Jili as an m-Network task.
+It is not clear how Intuwave use Jili as an m-Network task.
 This is hopefully clarified somewhat by the test/mnj/lua/MultiTask.java example, but the job is left open, as I expect more work / support.